How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 The diameter is selected depending on the amount of groundwater and precipitation.

-Usually the diameter is from 5 to 8 centimeters.
+Typically the diameter is from 5 to 8 centimeters.

 Soil type